benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

         return
     end

-    for _, targetPlayer
+    for _, targetPlayer in ipairs(Players:GetPlayers()) do
-        in ipairs(
-            Players:GetPlayers()
-        ) do

         if targetPlayer ~= player
             and targetPlayer.Character then

-            for _, object
+            for _, object in ipairs(targetPlayer.Character:GetDescendants()) do
-                in ipairs(
-                    targetPlayer.Character:
-                        GetDescendants()
-                ) do

-                if object:IsA(
-                    "BasePart"
-                ) then

-                    if antiFling.originalCollision[object]
+                if object:IsA("BasePart") then
-                        == nil then
+                    if antiFling.originalCollision[object] == nil then
                         antiFling.originalCollision[object] =
                             object.CanCollide
                     end

-                    object.CanCollide =
+                    object.CanCollide = false
-                        false
                 end
             end
         end
     end
 end

+local function stopCoinCharacterWatcher()
+    if coinFarm.characterConnection then
+        pcall(function()
+            coinFarm.characterConnection:Disconnect()
+        end)

+        coinFarm.characterConnection = nil
+    end
+end

+local function restoreCoinCollision()
+    stopCoinCharacterWatcher()

+    for part, oldValue in pairs(coinFarm.originalCollision) do
+        if part and part.Parent then
+            pcall(function()
+                if movement.noclip then
+                    part.CanCollide = false
+                else
+                    part.CanCollide = oldValue
+                end
+            end)
+        end
+    end

+    table.clear(coinFarm.originalCollision)
+end

-local function disableCoinFarmCollision()
+local function disableCoinCharacterCollision()
+    stopCoinCharacterWatcher()

     if not character then
         return
     end

-    for _, object
+    for _, object in ipairs(character:GetDescendants()) do
-        in ipairs(
-            character:GetDescendants()
-        ) do

         if object:IsA("BasePart") then
-            if coinFarm.originalCollision[object]
-                == nil then
+            if coinFarm.originalCollision[object] == nil then
                 coinFarm.originalCollision[object] =
                     object.CanCollide
             end

-            object.CanCollide =
+            object.CanCollide = false
-                false
         end
     end

+    coinFarm.characterConnection =
+        character.DescendantAdded:Connect(function(object)
+            if not coinFarm.enabled then
+                return
             end

-local function restoreCoinFarmCollision()
-    for part, oldValue
-        in pairs(
-            coinFarm.originalCollision
-        ) do

-        if part
-            and part.Parent then
+            if object:IsA("BasePart") then

-            if movement.noclip then
+                if coinFarm.originalCollision[object] == nil then
-                part.CanCollide =
-                    false
-            else
-                part.CanCollide =
+                    coinFarm.originalCollision[object] =
-                    oldValue
+                        object.CanCollide
                 end

+                object.CanCollide = false
             end
+        end)
 end

-    table.clear(
-        coinFarm.originalCollision
-    )
-end

 local function destroyCoinPlatform()
     if coinFarm.platform then
         pcall(function()
-            coinFarm.platform:
-                Destroy()
+            coinFarm.platform:Destroy()
         end)

-        coinFarm.platform =
+        coinFarm.platform = nil
-            nil
     end
 end